 Frequently Asked Questions

-Is sectoral planning for offshore wind energy the same as maritime spatial planning?
+How does sectoral planning for offshore wind energy relate to maritime spatial planning?

 Some sectoral plans have focused solely on identifying the most suitable locations for offshore wind arrays in national waters.
 For example, in the UK there has been a series of strategic plans used to inform the leasing of areas seabed for offshore wind development, based on analysis of ecological, social and technical spatial constraints.
 For example, in 2011 the Scottish Government prepared a strategic-level plan setting out potentially suitable areas within Scottish territorial waters.

 However, maritime spatial planning is a distinct process, which addresses all maritime activities within the boundaries of the planning area, and seeks to coordinate and balance the different uses.
 This may include offshore wind energy where the sector is supported by national policy.
 The MSP Directive states that the production of energy from renewable sources may be an activity to take into consideration in maritime spatial plans, alongside other uses and interests.

 Where the development of offshore wind is an important part of national strategies, maritime spatial plans have given special attention to offshore wind energy as a potential growth industry.
 For example, Germany’s federal Spatial Offshore Grid Plan takes a sectoral planning approach and is closely linked to the Maritime Spatial Plan for the German exclusive economic zone in the North and Baltic Seas set out the promotion of offshore wind energy as an overriding principle and they designate priority areas for wind array development.
 At the same time, the inter-relation between offshore wind arrays and other uses, such as shipping, is given careful consideration.